Altair-Robotics/Manual_Control/README.md

-# rc_direct_drive
+# Rover Manual Control
+This repo contains 2 projects.
+1. Rover Body
+2. Rover Arm

-Radio controller receiver is directly connected to the MCU.
+Radio controller receiver is directly connected to the MCU of the Rover Body PCB.

+The Rover arm pcb has to be connected through software serial connection.

 System descryption: